onap/sdc/docs/configuration.rst

                displayName: "WORKFLOW"
                displayRoles: ["DESIGNER", "TESTER"]

-   # how long we will wai for the plugin to respond before cuting it.
+   # how long we will wait for the plugin to respond before cutting it.
    connectionTimeout: 1000

 Onboarding configuration